Gentle Baby Balm with Tallow

 Instructions

-• In a mixing bowl, combine the melted tallow and fractionated coconut oil.
+• In a mixing bowl, stir together the melted tallow and fractionated coconut oil.

 1 cup tallow, 1/4 cup fractionated coconut oil